 Electric Vehicles (EV) Operations Level Responder

-The appropriate audience should include, but not limited to, those in the private sector who may directly be involved in an EV related incident or work around EV's.
-This class is also geared toward those in the public service sector including, but not limited to, those who work in the fire service, law enforcement, and EMS.
+The appropriate audience should include, but not limited to, public sector including fire service, law enforcement, and EMS, as well as private sector who may directly be involved in an EV-related incident or work around EV's.

 MI-TRAIN Course ID: 1123304